 Discussion of the importance of the following:

 - a.
-Practice standards: detailed intake and health history form, consent form, and session documentation - b.
+Practice standards: detailed health history form and current intake, consent form, and session documentation - b.
 Confidentiality and privacy concerns and regulations - c.
 Scope of practice - d.
 Building a referral and resource list

 F. Clinical Learning Activities